Refreshing Mango Cucumber Salad: The Ultimate Summer Side

 Preparation Steps

-- In a large bowl, combine the diced mango, diced cucumber, sliced red onion, chopped cilantro, and chopped mint.
+- In a large bowl, combine the diced mango, cucumber, red onion, and cilantro.

-- In a small bowl, whisk together the lime juice, olive oil, honey, salt, and black pepper until well combined.
+- In a small bowl, whisk together the lime juice, olive oil, honey, salt, and red pepper flakes.

-- Pour the dressing over the salad ingredients and toss gently to coat.
+- Pour the dressing over the mango and cucumber mixture and toss gently to combine.

 Notes